sourcegraph/handbook/content/departments/support/tools/support-logging-guide.md

 The way to access logs depends on the deployment method and which service you need logs for.
 For quick reference see the [Support command generator tool](https://sourcegraph.github.io/support-generator/)

-TODO: Add more specifics on commands to gather logs by deployment type, etc

 [Logging levels are set as an environmental variable `SRC_LOG_LEVEL`.](https://docs.sourcegraph.com/admin/observability/logs) The default logging level in cluster deployments is `dbug`, and in docker it is `warn`. **Site administrators** may have changed the logging level to _more_ or _less_ verbose.
 The most verbose logging level is `dbug` and the least is `crit`.
 See this doc for [how to set environment variables.](https://docs.sourcegraph.com/admin/install/docker-compose/operations#set-environment-variables)